hypyeon/epicodus-project16-animal-shelter-api/README.md

 > - [x] Full CRUD functionality.
 > - [x] Further exploration - *versioning*.
 > - [x] Complete documentation of API endpoints and the further exploration.
+- For another further exploration objective, the frontend MVC application that consumes this API is build and uploaded in this [repo](https://github.com/hypyeon/epicodus-project16-animal-shelter-client).

 ## Setup Instructions
 ### Precondition